ramgopireddy/ocp-gitops/README.md

 ```
 The purpose of the phase types is:
 * PreSync:  Is prioritized to be applied before resources in "Sync" phase are 	applied
- * Sync:  Resources in this phase are allied after all applications in "PreSync" 	phases have been successfully applied and reached Healthy state
+ * Sync:  Resources in this phase are allied after all applications in "PreSync" 	phases have been successfully applied and reached a Healthy state
 * PostSync: Resources in this phase will run after successful "sync"  (e.g. 	email notifications)

 The following figure demonstrates this concept visually: